herrkraatz/react-redux-mongo-docker-kubernetes/README.md

     - HPA tries to keep application performant
     - Adjusts the number of replicas, up or down, e.g. between min=1 and max=5, 3 Pods may become the perfect fit at a time for an average CPU limit specified by the admin
-    - When CPU hits > 50%, it will try to add another replica (Pod)
+    - When total CPU hits > 50%, it will try to add another replica (Pod)

     How we do it: